Humberto González: Retirement

 Immediately after the fight with Sorjaturong, he announced he was retiring, to pursue another dream of his: to become a successful businessman in Mexico City.
 Gonzalez had a record of 43 wins and 3 losses as a professional boxer, with 30 wins by knockout.

 Life after boxing

-Gonzalez has stayed retired ever since, and he has been able to open three meat markets in Mexico.
-He is a part-time butcher in his shops, and has been able to reach the business success he dreamed about.
+Gonzalez has remained retired from his athletic career and has since opened three meat markets in Mexico.
+He works part-time as a butcher in these businesses.

 Trivia

 His first fight with Carbajal and his fight with Sorjaturong were both chosen as 1993 and 1995's Fight of the Year by The Ring.
 The Ring also placed Carbajal and Gonzalez on their list of the 100 greatest punchers of all time.

 Both Humberto González and former rival Michael Carbajal were elected into the International Boxing Hall of Fame in 2006.

 He earned many admirers during his professional boxing career.
 Female boxer Delia Gonzalez was one of them, and is nicknamed Chikita after Humberto.